 In the 2014-2020 programming period, the 9 fisheries areas defined in Cyprus’ Operational Programme are the same as those in the previous programming period.
 However, the number of FLAGs has increased from one to three, this time covering all 9 fisheries areas eligible for CLLD funding.

-For more information on cooperation in Cyprus, click here.
+For information on how cooperation was programmed and organised in Cyprus, click here.

 |Code||Nom||Région||Surface area (km²)||Population||Population density (per km²)||Employment in fisheries*|